2019 Smart Controller Program

 - Must have a currently functional irrigation system.

-- Existing controller must have been installed prior to 2018.
+- The existing controller must have been installed prior to 2018.

-- Must have a Smartphone (necessary to program and to control the controller).
+- Must have a smartphone (necessary to program and to operate the controller).